-Email received from blacklisted users' domains and email addresses can be immediately routed into the suspended email queue or completely rejected, preventing tickets and accounts from being created.
+The blacklist and whitelist can help you create rules for accepting, suspending, and rejecting user's email.
+Any email that is suspended because of the blacklist will be added to the suspended queue and flagged.
 If you have set up user mapping, any email domains you add to the whitelist will automatically be included (see Automatically adding users to organizations based on their email domains).

-You can however also reject users' email, meaning that it will not be added to the suspended tickets queue.
-There will be no record of the email in your Zendesk.
+reject:in front of an email address or domain list in the blacklist.
+Tickets will not be added to the suspended tickets queue and there will be no record of the ticket in your Zendesk.

 - Click the Admin icon () in the sidebar, then select Settings > Customers.